 Say you’re traveling to Iceland this year.
 Are you prepared for the surreal beauty of the Land of Ice and Fire?
-Even if you think you are, this post will be a good refresher, especially with reagards to transportation around Iceland – not to mention the awe-inspiring locations.
+Even if you think you are, this post will be a good refresher, especially about transportation around Iceland – not to mention the awe-inspiring locations.

 Because of its enormous glaciers and volcanic activity, Iceland is often called “The Land of Ice and Fire.”
 Additionally, it is a place that inspired many of Tolkien’s short stories and was once used for practicing moon-landings.